Voter Register: The EC is wrong to withhold names of 30,000 deleted persons – Political Analyst

-Political Analyst, Dr. Kwasi Amakye-Boateng, has condemned the Electoral Commission (EC) for refusing to publish the names of some 30,000 persons deleted from the voter register ahead of the December 7 election.
+Political Analyst, Dr. Kwasi Amakye-Boateng, has condemned the Electoral Commission (EC) for refusing to make public the names of some 30,000 persons deleted from the voter register ahead of the December 7 election.

 Dr. Amakye-Boateng made this statement in an interview with Samuel Eshun, host of the Happy Morning Show aired on Happy 98.9 FM and e.TV Ghana.